 Prominent House Democratic leaders have stated they anticipate being able to get everything done that needs to be done legislatively by the end of the 2018 General Assembly session on 9 May.

 The sports integrity fee being proposed by the major sports leagues is not going over well these days.
 The fee, which calls for 1% of all sports betting handle to be routed to the sports leagues, is akin to taxing net revenues at 20 to 25%.
 The sports leagues may be pushing a little too hard for a little too much, and lawmakers in Connecticut are wise to the game.

-As Legal Sports Report explained on Thursday, the Connecticut Public Safety and Security Committee recently held an informational hearing to discuss sports betting.
+The Connecticut Public Safety and Security Committee recently held an informational hearing to discuss sports betting.
 There, lawmakers met with NBA and MLB executives to discuss the future of sports betting in Connecticut.

 During that hearing, lawmakers asked probing questions that made it clear lawmakers are up to date on sports betting.
 Representative Joe Verrengia was particularly prickly as he noted the true cost of the integrity fee and asked what the leagues needed to do with all that money.
 Verrengia also said he is not in favor of any “legislation that in some way, shape or form would line the pockets” of the professional sports leagues owners.